lluisirago/SFEngine/README.md

 # SFEngine

-SFEngine is a simple C++ graphics engine designed to facilitate the development of high-performance and flexible 2D games.
+Simple and Fast Engine is a C++ graphics engine designed to facilitate the development of high-performance and flexible 2D games.
 Includes integration with SFML, static code analysis tools, and multi-platform configuration.

 ---